godfrey0/resume-1/README.md

 - SFA, Food Hygiene Course, supervised by Chef Henry Lin JinQian (MBS & Fullerton) 2021
 - Executive Program, SOLTAM Systems, Haifa, Israel 1976 -
-BOND
+DEED
-- an award granted by the Government of the Republic of Singapore for
+- Pursued an award granted by the Government of the Republic of Singapore for
-- - Course of Study granted to the Government by Tel Aviv, Israel with
+- the course of study to be granted to the Government by Tel Aviv, Israel and
-- - 6 years scholarship bond
+- an overseas scholarship with a six years bond obligations.
 -

-AWARDS
+- - AWARDS
 - Spirit Of Enterprise Awards nominee 2012
 - Singapore Quality Class Awards nominee 2011
 - SAF Good Service Medal 1977